-The 'integration-point' elements in the 'console-config.xml' file specify attributes for the user interface features that you choose to implement.
+The integration-point elements in the console-config.xml file specify attributes for the user interface features that you choose to implement.
 The example file provides examples of most of the available kinds of integration points at this release.
 Your own add-on component can use some or all of them.

-For each 'integration-point' element, specify the following attributes.
+For each integration-point element, specify the following attributes.

-''' 'id':: An identifier for the integration point. 'parentId':: The ID of the integration point's parent. 'tvpe':: The type of the integration point. 'priority':: A numeric value that specifies the relative ordering of integration points for add-on components that specify the same 'parentId'.
+An identifier for the integration point.

+The ID of the integration point's parent.

+The type of the integration point.

+A numeric value that specifies the relative ordering of integration points for add-on components that specify the same parentId.
 A lower number specifies a higher priority (for example, 100 represents a higher priority than 400).
 The integration points for add-on components are always placed after those in the basic Administration Console.
 You might need to experiment to place the integration point where you want it.
-This attribute is optional. 'content':: The content for the integration point, typically a JavaServer Faces page.
-In the example, you can find the JavaServer Faces pages in the directory 'project/src/main/resources/'. [width="100%",cols="<100%",] |----- al Note: The order in which these attributes are specified does not matter, and in the example 'console-config.xml' file the order varies.
+This attribute is optional.

+The content for the integration point, typically a JavaServer Faces page.
+In the example, you can find the JavaServer Faces pages in the directory project/src/main/resources/.

+The order in which these attributes are specified does not matter, and in the example console-config.xml file the order varies.
 To improve readability, this chapter uses the same order throughout.

-The following topics are addressed here: link:#ghocf[Adding a Node to the Navigation Tree] link:#ghotv[Adding Tabs to a Page] link:#ghmqw[Adding a Task to the Common Tasks Page] link:#ghozn[Adding a Task Group to the Common Tasks Page] link:#ghmrg[Adding Content to a Page] link:#ghmge[Adding a Page to the Administration Console] [[ghocf]][[GSACG00188]][[adding-a-node-to-the-navigation-tree]] Adding a Node to the Navigation Tree You can add a node to the navigation tree, either at the top level or under another node.
-To add a node, use an integration point of type '''
+• Adding a Node to the Navigation Tree

+- Adding Tabs to a Page

+- Adding a Task to the Common Tasks Page

+- Adding a Task Group to the Common Tasks Page

+- Adding Content to a Page

+- Adding a Page to the Administration Console

+Adding a Node to the Navigation Tree

+You can add a node to the navigation tree, either at the top level or under another node.
+To add a node, use an integration point of type org.glassfish.admingui:navNode.
+Use the parentId attribute to specify where the new node should be placed.
+Any tree node, including those added by other add-on components, can be specified.
+Examples include the following:
-'''

-'org.glassfish.admingui:navNode'.
-Use the 'parentId' attribute to

-specify where the new node should be placed.
-Any tree node, including

-those added by other add-on components, can be specified.
-Examples

-include the following:

-'tree'::
+tree

 At the top level

-'applicationServer'::
+applicationServer

-Under the GlassFish Server node
+Under the Eclipse GlassFish node

-'applications'::
+applications

 Under the Applications node

-'resources'::
+resources

 Under the Resources node

-'configuration'::
+configuration

 Under the Configuration node

-'webContainer'::
+webContainer

 Under the Web Container node

-'httpService'::
+httpService

 Under the HTTP Service node

-[width="100%", cols="<100%",]

-|-----

-a

-Note:

-The 'webContainer' and 'httpService' nodes are available only if you

-installed the web container module for the Administration Console (the
+The webContainer and httpService nodes are available only if you installed the web container module for the Administration Console (the console-web-gui.jar OSGi bundle).

-'console-web-gui.jar' OSGi bundle).

-|-----

-If you do not specify a 'parentId', the new content is added to the root

-of the integration point, in this case the top level node, 'tree'.
+If you do not specify a parentId, the new content is added to the root of the integration point, in this case the top level node, tree.

-[[GSACG00020]][[ghpmb]]

 Example 3-2 Example Tree Node Integration Point

-For example, the following 'integration-point' element uses a 'parentId'

-of 'tree' to place the new node at the top level.
+For example, the following integration-point element uses a parentId of tree to place the new node at the top level.

-[source,oac_no_warn]
+<integration-point

 '''

-'''

-<integration-point

 id="samplenode"

 parentid="tree"

 type="org.glassfish.admingui:treeNode"

 priority="200"

 content="sampleNode.jsf"

 />

 '''

-''' This example specifies the following values in addition to the 'parentId': The 'id' value, 'sampleNode', specifies the integration point ID.
-The 'type' value, 'org.glassfish.admingui:treeNode', specifies the integration point type as a tree node.
-The 'priority' value, '200', specifies the order of the node on the The 'content' value, 'sampleNode.jsf', specifies the JavaServer Faces page that displays the node.
-The example 'console-config.xml' file provides other examples of tree nodes under the Resources and Configuration nodes. [[ghoej]][[GSACG00158]][[creating-a-javaserver-faces-page-for-your-node]] Creating a JavaServer Faces Page for Your Node A JavaServer Faces page for a tree node uses the tag 'sun:treeNode'.
-This tag provides all the capabilities of the Project Woodstock tag 'webuijsf:treeNode'. [[GSACG00021]][[ghpmn]] Example 3-3 Example JavaServer Faces Page for a Tree Node In the example, the 'sampleNode.jsf' file has the following content: [source,oac no warn] '''
+This example specifies the following values in addition to the parentId:

+- The id value, sampleNode, specifies the integration point ID. - The type value, org.glassfish.admingui:treeNode, specifies the integration point type as a tree node. - The priority value, 200, specifies the order of the node on the tree. - The content value, sampleNode.jsf, specifies the JavaServer Faces page that displays the node.

+The example console-config.xml file provides other examples of tree nodes under the Resources and Configuration nodes.

+Creating a Jakarta Server Faces Page for Your Node

+A Jakarta Server Faces page for a tree node uses the tag sun:treeNode.
+This tag provides all the capabilities of the Project Woodstock tag webuijsf:treeNode.

+Example 3-3 Example Jakarta Server Faces Page for a Tree Node

+In the example, the sampleNode.jsf file has the following content: